Medicare Compensation Recovery 011-15000000

 Any change to a date of injury/illness (DOI) or description for a registered claim must be notified in writing.

-The DOI or injury description may change over the life of a compensation claim for various reasons such as:
+The DOI or injury description may change over the life of a compensation claim for various reasons, for example,:

 - the injury or illness was caused by an incident earlier than originally thought